 As your analog collection grows, you’ll eventually want to start processing signals independently, before they reach the 2-bus.
 At this point, you’ll need to integrate a patch bay into your setup.

-Start by connecting the inputs and outputs of your interface or converters to the patchbay then do the same your analog signal processors.
+Start by connecting the inputs and outputs of your interface or converters to the patchbay then do the same with your analog signal processors.
 Some interfaces feature analog insert options, but in most cases you’ll have to follow the same process of routing signals out of the interface, patching them through an analog signal chain, and printing them back into your DAW.

 Combining analog and digital processing can sometimes cause complications with gain staging, as analog systems measure amplitude in dBu and digital systems measure amplitude in dBfs.
 While these two scales are similar, they are fundamentally different.
 Analog systems measure amplitude in dBu, with line-level signals coming in at +4dBu.
 Digital systems measure amplitude in dBfs, and most digital converters can be calibrated so that line-level signals are measured between -18 and -20 dBfs — the optimum level for recording and mixing.